jabberjabberjabber/LLavaImageTagger/README.md

 *These models refuse to describe things in my images, how do I make them?*

-Try abiliterated or uncensored weights of text only models of the same architecture and size with llava projectors.
+- Try abliterated or uncensored weights of text only models of the same architecture and size with llava projectors.
 For instance a vicuna 7b projector can be used with most vicuna based models that are also 7b and llama 3 8b projectors can be used with most Llama 3 or 3.1 8b models.
+- Change the Image Instruction to something different

 ## Contributing